-Despite these advantages, several challenges remain, some of them partially solved with the implementation of existing deployments models (hybrid cloud, for instance): interoperability, that is one of the pillars for cloud-based environments, requires definition of data standards and adoption of best practices.
+requires definition of data standards and adoption of best practices.
 Security in data access/sharing as well as costs associated with running of forecasting systems can raise constraints for vendor lock-in and long-term sustainability.

-Promoting a collaborative framework among existing and new centres could be seen as one promising approach for fostering innovation, collaboration and more efficient ocean prediction and monitoring: by leveraging shared cloud-based resources, forecasting centres can combine their expertise and share data and tools, supporting the creation of a "digital twin" of the ocean, to use for wide range of applications for managing and protecting our ocean.
+Promoting a collaborative framework among existing and new centers could be seen as one promising approach for fostering innovation, collaboration and more efficient ocean prediction and monitoring: by leveraging shared cloud-based resources, forecasting centres can combine their expertise and share data and tools, supporting the creation of a "digital twin" of the ocean, to use for wide range of applications for managing and protecting our ocean.